djupudga/crustomize/docs/writing-templates-and-overlays.md

 directive will be replaced with the value defined in the relevant `crustomize.yml` file.
 Now, repeat for `overlays/prod/`.

-In addition to `values.xxx` you can use the helpers documented in [doc/helpers.md](./helpers.md) as well as environment variables.
+In addition to `values.Property` you can use the helpers documented in [doc/helpers.md](./helpers.md) as well as environment variables.
 Environment variables are accessed using `env.NAME_OF_VARIABLE`.
 You can also defined common variables in an `env.yml` file and reference